I bet you’ve heard the phrase:

 How much time do you spend on creating new content and how much time do you spend on distributing new AND older content?

 I’ve always been big on Content Distribution.
 I’ve also always been amazed by how little time people spend on distributing content and I’ve often received questions around how I got such a large following, engagement, and traffic from multiple platforms.
+Even from teams with a strong Inbound Marketing Strategy in place.

 For me.
 The answer is easy.